 - Bursitis – Acting as a cushion between a bone and muscles, tendons or skin, a burst may become inflamed due to trauma and cause pain and swelling.
 Most often bursitis occurs in the knee or elbow.

 Each year millions of people visit emergency rooms due to orthopedic injuries caused by motor vehicle accidents.
 Oftentimes these injuries take months to heal, sometimes require surgery, and in some cases become a lifelong battle with pain.

 Anyone who has been injured in a car accident should seek immediate medical assistance as injuries could worsen over time or cause further damage to the musculoskeletal system.

 Contact our Hartford Orthopedic Injury Attorney Today

 With more than 140 years of combined experience we provide comprehensive legal assistance to all types of personal injury victims.
-We are dedicated to helping clients throughout Connecticut and have offices in Bridgeport, New Haven, and Hartford.
-We are also proud to serve the surrounding metro areas:
+We are dedicated to helping clients throughout Connecticut and have offices in Bridgeport, New Haven and Hartford.

-You may also contact us online by filing out the ‘FREE CASE REVIEW’ form at the top right hand corner of this page for a 100% free, no-obligation evaluation of your situation.
+You may also contact us online by filling out the ‘Free Case Evaluaiton’ form on this page for a 100% free, no-obligation evaluation of your situation.